Data API · v1

 POST/entities/queryRead

-List records of one type (or module) with structured filters, sorts, and paging.
+List records of one entity type (or one base type) with structured filters, sorts, and paging.
 Read-only keys may call it despite the POST method.

 Request body